singlestore-labs/python-wasi/README.md

 ### Building without Docker

 It is possible to build without Docker if you have WASI SDK and the other tools required to build CPython already installed.
-Note, however, that currently the `run.sh` script will make changes to a small number of files in the WASI SDK tree to fix issues that prevent CPython from building.
-You will want to make a note of these changes in case they need to be undone.
-It is hoped that these issues will be fixed in the WASI SDK in the near future so that the patches are no longer needed.

 ### Cloning CPython and/or wasix Manually